rubiefawn/blog/content/blog/synchro.md

 Back in 2013, I was playing around with a demo copy of Native Instruments FM8.
 I found an interesting family of sounds produced by modulating a sine wave with one of the "Nth Formant" waveforms pitched several octaves down.
 The problem with FM8 is that each of these formant waveforms are discrete, and I wanted to blend between them.
 Also FM8 costs money, and I was a literal child with no income. lmao.

-I got my hands on a less-than-legal copy of the now defunct Flowstone (identical to FL Studio's [SynthMaker](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/Synthmaker.htm)) and used it to make a really horrible 32-bit VST2 plugin named "Karnoid".
+I got my hands on a copy of the now defunct Flowstone (identical to FL Studio's [SynthMaker](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/Synthmaker.htm)) and used it to make a really horrible 32-bit VST2 plugin named "Karnoid".
 Unfortunately, I can't find the exported VST2, nor do I have the Flowstone project file (and even if I did, Flowstone doesn't seem to exist anymore, so I'm not sure how I would even open it).

 ![Karnoid Free 1.0 Beta](/images/karnoid-free-beta.jpg)